Doc2SoarGraph: Discrete Reasoning over Visually-Rich Table-Text Documents via Semantic-Oriented Hierarchical Graphs: Experiments

-We first compare our \model~framework with all baseline models.
-The experimental results are summarized in \tabref{main}.
-We can observe that our framework significantly outperforms all the baseline models, achieving new state-of-the-art.
-In particular, our framework reaches $59.23\%$ and $67.61\%$ on the test set in terms of Exact Match and \fone{} metrics respectively, i.e., an increase of $17.73\%$ and $16.91\%$ over the previous state-of-the-art model MHST~\cite{zhu2022towards}, demonstrating the great effectiveness of our method.
+We first compare our \model~model with all baseline models.
+The experimental results are shown in \tabref{main}.
+We can observe that: 1) Our \model~model significantly outperforms all baseline models.
+In particular, our model reaches $59.23\%$ and $67.61\%$ on the test set in terms of Exact Match and \fone{} metrics respectively, i.e., an increase of $17.73$ and $16.91$ points over MHST~\cite{zhu2022towards}, and $6.49$ and $6.21$ points over ChatGPT.
+These results well demonstrate the great effectiveness of our model.
+2) The LLMs specialized in mathematical reasoning, i.e. WizardMath~\cite{luo2023wizardmath} and MAmmoTH~\cite{yue2023mammoth}, still largely underperform our \model~model, indicating that current numerically-enhanced LLMs still struggle in discrete reasoning over tabular and textual QA.
+3) The best fine-tuned model MHST achieves comparable performance to the outstanding LLaMA-2 Chat with much smaller size, and \model~ largely outperforms the powerful ChatGPT.
+This shows that current general LLMs still struggle with table-text document QA, and fine-tuning on the dataset is still a promising approach.